GeauxWeisbeck4/HuskerJS.dev-Version_1.0/README.md

 ## License

-**AstroWind** is licensed under the MIT license — see the [LICENSE](https://github.com/onwidget/astrowind/blob/main/LICENSE.md) file for details.
+**HuskerJS.dev** is licensed under the MIT license — see the [LICENSE](https://github.com/onwidget/astrowind/blob/main/LICENSE.md) file for details.